 Oklahoma has very specific rules requiring children to be restrained securely in a child safety seat.
 However, many parents are unaware of or misinformed about this rule.
 This article covers all of the necessary information regarding Oklahoma car seat laws.

-Oklahoma Car Seat Law
+- Oklahoma Rear-facing Car Seat Law

 Oklahoma Car Seat Laws